-- A. Proposals resulting in the loss of Class E or Class F2 uses in the Parish will be supported if it can be satisfactorily demonstrated that: - i.
+- A. Proposals resulting in the loss of Class E, Class F2 or sui generis uses in the Parish will only be supported if it can be satisfactorily demonstrated that: - i.
 The use is no longer viable, and the premises has been appropriately marketed for at least six months at a reasonable market rate or - ii.
 There is no longer a need for the facility, or a suitable replacement has been provided in a suitably convenient location elsewhere.